makannew/use-delayed-function/README.md

 [![NPM](https://img.shields.io/npm/v/use-delayed-function.svg)](https://www.npmjs.com/package/use-delayed-function) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-This hook provides a safe way to call a function with delay and it takes care of all required cleanup.
-In addition, these delayed functions could chain to run in sequence.
+This hook provides a safe way to call a function with delay and it takes care of required cleanups.
+In addition, these delayed functions could chain together so it can be used to accomplish sequential (or asynchronous) tasks where we don't want to have sequential state change.

 ## Use cases

-It can be used for [debouncing](https://css-tricks.com/debouncing-throttling-explained-examples/#article-header-id-0) which simply delays all consecuative attempts to call a function and finally it runs if the last call persist for enough time.
+It can be used for [debouncing](https://css-tricks.com/debouncing-throttling-explained-examples/#article-header-id-0) which simply delays all consecuative attempts to call a function and finally the last attempt runs if it persists for enough time.

 It is also a handy tool for applying timing logics inside react components e.g. Showing a notification for few seconds.